top of page

 • Snowpiercer (2013) -- Anti-capitalism

-The only reason Snowpiercer isn't in the Tantrum movie category is because there's strong evidence that Snowpiercer is a masterful sequel to Willy Wonka and the Chocolate Factory.
+Snowpiercer isn't in the Tantrum movie category because there's strong evidence that Snowpiercer is a masterful sequel to Willy Wonka and the Chocolate Factory.
 You don't believe me?
 Watch this video.

 Tantrum movies

 Let’s get to the nitty-gritty.
-I’ve listed below some Tantrum movies that seem to have as their primary goal the need to make their viewers feel like really bad people.
+I’ve listed below some Tantrum movies that seem to have the primary goal of making their viewers feel like really bad people.
 These movies are just unpleasant to watch, like witnessing a poor mother in a grocery store standing next to her child who’s on the floor pounding his fists and screaming about something:

 • The China Syndrome (1979) -- Anti-nuclear power